-A few years ago, a major hospital contacted us to help them stream a large event.
+A few years ago, a major hospital contacted Discover Video to help them stream a large event.
 They were convinced they wanted to use our streaming service, Arcus, to stream live video to thousands of viewers.

 “Can you say where the viewers might be located?”
 I asked.